finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
         ValuationPointDataRequest valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the Diary Entry code for the Estimate Valuation Point to move to Candidate or Final state.
-        String navTypeCode = "navTypeCode_example"; // String | When provided Accepts the Valuation Point of the specified NAV Type.
-When not provided the Primary NAV Type will be Accepted. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, accepts the Valuation Point of the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // AcceptEstimateValuationPointResponse result = apiInstance.acceptEstimateValuationPoint(scope, code, valuationPointDataRequest, navTypeCode).execute(opts);